 Bulbs look great in containers or borders and they are one of the easiest and most rewarding types of plants to grow.
-Try sowing them in formal displays or in drifts for a more natural look.
+Try planting them in formal displays or in drifts for a more natural look.

 Summer bulbs include Freesias, Lilies, Alliums, Crocosmia, Bearded Irises and Gladioli.
 Summer flowering bulbs can bring drama to your garden with their tall, scented blooms.
 Often Summer-flowering bulbs can be planted in your garden and left for you to enjoy year after year.

 Crocuses, Dahlias, Nerines and Cyclamen come into flower in the Autumn providing that little touch of newcolour as the Summer plants are dying back.
 Nerines ( pink flowers in late Autumn) are popular and we are frequently asked about them later in the year when the bulbs are out of stock.
 This year we offer pot grown Nerines ready to plant.